In this document

 The simulation inputs

-The simulation inputs in Solargis Evaluate are categorized into two main types: technical parameters and site parameters.
+Simulation inputs in Solargis Evaluate are categorized into two main types: Site parameters and Energy system configuration.
 Each plays a crucial role in accurately modeling the PV system's performance.

 Site parameters